-specified (as a part of one of the experiments, we also run our method with another phenotype association measure).
-While computing the SKAT score, we use the top principal component of the genotype matrix to alleviate the effect of the population stratification (Price et al., 2006).
+For consistency with the previous results [3, 36], we use Sequence Kernel Association Test (SKAT) [35] to score the individual phenotype association of each SNP, unless otherwise specified (as a part of one of the experiments, we also run our method with another phenotype association measure).
+While computing the SKAT score, we use the top principal component of the genotype matrix to alleviate the effect of the population stratification [28].

-3.2 Effect of limiting the search space through intrachromosomal distance
+3.2 Effect of limiting the search space through intra-chromosomal distance

 The premise behind Macarons is to select a complementary set of SNPs while avoiding redundant (correlated) SNPs that are in LD.
-As we discuss in the methods, the process of taking into account of all redundant SNPs overall requires $k \times n$ (number of selected SNPs × number of SNPs) correlation estimations from the data, which is both computationally intensive and superfluous since most highly correlated variants tends to be closely located on the genome.
+As we discuss in the methods, the process of taking into account of all redundant SNPs overall requires $k \times n$ (number of selected SNPs \times number of SNPs) correlation estimations from the data, which is both computationally intensive and superfluous since most highly correlated variants tends to be closely located on the genome.
 To overcome this issue, we limit the search space for correlated SNPs to close intra-chromosomal pairs with maximum distance of D, where D is an adjustable parameter (unit in base pairs).

 Here, we investigate the effect of the parameter D on the SNPs selected by Macarons, particularly to examine its effect on the selection of highly correlated SNPs.
-For this purpose, we select k = 1000 SNPs for each of the 17 flowering time phenotypes of AT using Macarons with various D parameter values.
-For each tested value of the D parameter, we investigate the distribution of the redundancy for $\binom{1000}{2} \times 17$ pairs of selected SNPs, in addition to the overall runtime characteristics of Macarons (Fig. 1).
-Note that, since the distribution of the redundancy is greatly skewed (i.e. many pairs with low redundancy, a few with high redundancy), we visualize it using percentile lines (similar to a boxplot) starting from the 50th percentile (median) all the way to the 99.9th percentile, denoted as top-0.1% redundancy.
-As it can be seen in Figure 1, with a priori selected D value of 20 kbps [which is the estimated LD range for AT according to Atwell et al. (2010)], Macarons can considerably reduce the selection of highly redundant SNP pairs without being bottleneck from a runtime perspective (since the association scores needs to be computed regardless of the D parameter or the redundancy calculations).
-We observe that the redundancy calculations only start to become a bottleneck after around $D = 10^6$ base pairs.
-Next, we investigate whether avoiding the selection of redundant pairs would translate into an improved phenotype prediction performance by comparing the Macarons with other SNP selection methods.
+For this purpose, we select k =1000 SNPs for each of the 17 flowering time phenotypes of AT using Macarons with various Dparameter values.
+For each tested value of the D parameter, we investigate the distribution of the redundancy for $\binom{1000}{2} \times 17$ pairs of selected SNPs, in addition to the overall runtime characteristics of Macarons (Figure 1).
+Note that, since the distribution of the redundancy is greatly skewed (i.e., many pairs with low redundancy, a few with high redundancy), we visualize it using percentile lines (similar to a boxplot) starting from the 50th percentile (median) all the way to the 99.9th percentile, denoted as top-0.1% redundancy.
+As it can be seen in Figure 1, with a priori selected D value of 20 kbps (which is the estimated LD range for AT according to [2]), Macarons can considerably reduce